 The loss of the services of any member of our senior management or our scientific or technical support staff might significantly delay or prevent the development of our products or achievement of other business objectives by diverting management's attention to transition matters and identification of suitable replacements, if any, and could have a material adverse effect on our business.
-In addition, our research and product development efforts could be delayed or curtailed if we are unable to attract, train and retain highly skilled employees, particularly, senior scientists and engineers.
+In addition, our research and product development efforts could be delayed or curtailed if we are unable to attract, train, and retain highly skilled employees, particularly, senior scientists and engineers.
 We do not maintain fixed term employment contracts or significant key man life insurance with any of our employees.

-Uncertainty about the effect of the recent acquisition on our employees may have an adverse effect on us and, consequently, the combined business resulting from the acquisition.
-This uncertainty may impair our ability to attract, retain and motivate key personnel in the months after the merger for the combined entity.
-Employee retention may be particularly challenging as employees may experience uncertainty about their future roles with the combined business.
-Additionally, as a result of the acquisition, key Fluidigm Sciences employees became entitled to receive a portion of the acquisition consideration, the payment of which could provide sufficient financial incentive for certain officers and employees to no longer pursue employment with the combined business.
+Additionally, as a result of our acquisition of DVS Sciences Inc. (now Fluidigm Sciences Inc.), key Fluidigm Sciences employees became entitled to receive a portion of the acquisition consideration, the payment of which could provide sufficient financial incentive for certain officers and employees to no longer pursue employment with the combined business.
 In particular, we have identified several key Fluidigm Sciences employees, including key scientific and technical employees, who have been important to the development of Fluidigm Sciences' products and technologies, and we have implemented employment compensation arrangements in connection with the acquisition to ensure these individuals' continued employment with us.
 We cannot provide assurances that these arrangements will sufficiently incentivize these key employees to remain with us.
-If key employees depart because of issues relating to the uncertainty and difficulty of integration, financial incentives or a desire not to remain employees of the combined business, we may incur significant costs in identifying, hiring and retaining replacements for departing employees, which could substantially reduce or delay our ability to realize the anticipated benefits of the acquisition.
+If these key employees depart, we may incur significant costs in identifying, hiring, and retaining replacements for departing employees, which could substantially reduce or delay our ability to realize the anticipated benefits of the acquisition.